wp-plugins/k-outdated-plugin-checker-k-opc/readme.txt

 == Upgrade Notice ==
 = 1.1 =
-* Fix - Check only for plugins that exist in WordPress Plugin Directory.
+* FIX: Check only for plugins that exist in WordPress Plugin Directory.
-* Fix - Send email alerts only when a plugin is outdated.
+* FIX: Send email alerts only when a plugin is outdated.

 == Frequently Asked Questions ==